lineality/Online_Voting_Using_One_Time_Pads/README.md

 ( Cult of the dead cow )

 ####
-( A people's history of computing )
+( A people's history of Computing )

 ####
 ( Enigma, while ostensibly this is a biography of Alan Turing, it is one of the best books on applied history of signal security and computers)